michaelneri/audio-distance-estimation/README.md

 Code will be updated ASAP.

+# DATASETS
+It is possible to download the datasets from the following link: <a href="https://uniroma3-my.sharepoint.com/:f:/g/personal/mneri2_os_uniroma3_it/Er6NW6ngIbxPubpMy5PKeFkBdZqGHUsRb64GOTXMV3fcpQ" target="_blank">Onedrive</a>

 -------------

-If you use any part of this work, please cite the following references:
+If you use any part of this work (either codes or datasets), please cite the following references:

 ```
 @ARTICLE{Neri_TASLP_2024,